 On the other hand, it has a good positive impact on your SEO.
 It helps to understand the search engines about your website structure and content topic.

-On the other hand, tags are some keywords that you can use to help your search engines to track your content more specifically.
+On the other hand, tags are some keywords that you can use to help your search engines track your content more specifically.

 Like you have written an article about “Petcare”.
-Now you can tag all the keywords related to this topic like animal care, Animal, dogs, cats, dog shop, and so on.
+Now you can tag all the keywords related to this topic like animal care, Animal, dogs, cats, a dog shop, and so on.

 Make internal linking a habit.
 It has a great positive impact on SEO.
-Interlinking helps your readers to keep them engaged on your website.
+Interlinking helps your readers to keep engaged on your website.

 Interlinking is linking your content to another one.
 Make sure you are interlinking the content that is relatable.
 Don’t interlink each content everywhere.